What Parents Can Do To Support A Child With Dyslexia

 Supporting Dyslexic Learners at Home

-If your child has been diagnosed with dyslexia, you will want to know how you can support them, particularly with their English studies.
-Here are some suggestions:
+If your child has been diagnosed with dyslexia, you'll want to know how you can support them, particularly with their English studies.

-1. Create a quiet, organised space for learning
+1. Create a Quiet, Organised Space for Learning

 Dyslexic learners can get easily distracted by their surroundings, so it's essential to have a dedicated learning space that is quiet and organised as this will help them to stay focused on their studies.